pdanio/academic-kickstart/content/talk/2016_medical_SW/index.md

 ---
-title: Medical Software Patents and Public Health: Rethinking Medicine in the Digital Age.
+title: Medical Software Patents and Public Health, Rethinking Medicine in the Digital Age.
 National Approaches in the International IP Regime
 event: WIPO/UNO
 profile: false